 Map for the walk from Guildford to Godalming along the River Wey

-– More walking recommendations will be at the end of the post –
+– More similar or nearby walking recommendations, will be at the end of the post –

 So, I said you don’t need any navigation skills for this walk.
 I really mean that, just not for this first bit.
 The beginning of the walk from Guildford is a bit confusing and stop/start.